medialab/bibliotools3.0/README.md

 It will then parse the many WOS files to outputs article-id{tab}items indeces files.
 Items are : references, subjects, authors, institutions, keywords, countries.

+This steps uses parser.py and Utils.py from bibliotools 2.
+You'll find in this repository a better version of parser.py  and Utils.py in which I removed [one important bug](https://github.com/medialab/bibliotools3.0/commit/38bd140af4f0246930e730a47ad3ef5027c63b3c).

 #### 2-3.
 Define filtering
 One can use the script corpus_parsed_overview.py to outputs many reports about the corpus.
 ADD DOCUMENTATION about the reports